 The following firewall/ACL requirements ensure that AD Connectors can communicate with the Umbrella cloud services and on-premise components:

-If any issues are seen around communication to Umbrella, we recommend checking for any Layer-7 application proxies that might be blocking/dropping some data.
-A common case is the inspect feature on Cisco devices that act on protocols such as DNS/HTTP/HTTPS:
+If you encounter any issues communicating with Umbrella, we recommend checking for any Layer-7 application proxies that might be blocking/dropping some data.
+A common case is the inspect feature on Cisco devices that act on protocols such as DNS, HTTP, and HTTPS:

 You can restart the connector by restarting the OpenDNS Connector service on the connector system.
-Restarting the connector will trigger a full synchronization of AD objects (and not just the changes from the previous sync) to Umbrella.
+Restarting the connector triggers a full synchronization of AD objects (and not just the changes from the previous sync) to Umbrella.

 Change the Connector Account Password < Communication Flow and Troubleshooting